SintLucasAllStars/CultFiction/README.md

+#A message to David

+Hey David,

+The game I have created is inspired by two scenes, the “The Big Lebowski” bowling scene and the “Indiana Jones” scene.

+Also the controls of the game are very simple.
+Move: WASD
+Start/Play again: spacebar

+Have fun playing!

 # CultFiction

 Watch the following cult cinema scenes very carefully, chose one detail, ANY DETAIL big or small to make a micro-game or game  prototype out of.